-As you see, it just enables a certain hash algorithm. -algorithm changes the hash algorithm to someting more secure. bastard is a 256bit hash that consists of two 128bit subhashes (murmur3 and city if you're curious).
+As you see, it just enables a certain hash algorithm. --algorithm changes the hash algorithm to someting more secure.
 One level up the well-known sha512 (with 512bits obviously) is used.
 Another level up, no hash function is used.
 Instead, files are compared byte-by-byte (which guarantees collision free output).
+While this might sound slow it's often only a few seconds slower than the default behaviour.